 Overall thoughts at Caerhafod Lodge Pembrokeshire

 As a solo traveller, this is was a wonderful place to stay for 3 nights.
 Although I can imagine that it would suit groups and families too.
 In fact, there was a large group of Geology students staying.
 And they come back every year.
 So to me that says a lot about a place if you keep returning.

 The location is perfect.
 Did I already mention that?
 Well, I honestly can say I loved it.
-The Pembrokeshire Coast is stunning and to have views whilst eating breakfast was wonderful.
+The Pembrokeshire Coast in Wales is stunning and to have views whilst eating breakfast was wonderful.

 The hostel itself is clean and tidy.
 And has great facilities.
 What more could you want for £20 a night!